JSandusky/unrimp/README.md

 	- Support for shader combinations (Uber-shaders)
 	- Support for reusable shader pieces
 	- Material inheritance for materials which should share common properties, but differ in other properties
-	- Using [MojoShader](https://icculus.org/mojoshader/) as shader preprocessor so the resulting shaders are compact and easy to debug
+	- Using [MojoShader](https://icculus.org/mojoshader/) as shader preprocessor so the resulting shader source codes are compact and easy to debug
 	- Asyncrounous pipeline state compilation, including a fallback system to reduce visual artefacts in case of pipeline cache misses
 - Compositor: Setup your overal rendering flow without a single line of C++ source code
 	- The compositor is using the material blueprint system, meaning compact C++ implementation while offering mighty possibilities